Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Working with a professional accountant helps ensure your small business’s books are accurate and up to date.
-Also, it provides you with a source of guidance to keep your finances as healthy as possible.
-Selecting the right person for such a sensitive role can be a challenge, though.
+Partnering with a professional accountant does more than ensure your small business’s books are accurate; it helps turn financial data into actionable insights.
+An accountant can act as a strategic advisor, helping you maintain financial health while navigating complex tax regulations.
+However, selecting the right person for such a sensitive role can be a challenge.
 After all, you’re trusting them with your money and, ultimately, your business’s success.

 What is an accountant?